johced/mongodb-login-todo/README.md

 ## Loginsystem - Works with multiple users.

 - I have created two models, user/todo.
-- Todo is pushed into user with each todo id.
+- Todo is pushed into user with each todo id (mongoose populate/ref).
 - When loged in user only see their own todos.
 - bcrypt, jsonwebtoken